-We need freedom of the press so that the people can have access to information on what is happening, they need to be able to access information from many sources and have faith in that information or at least be able to judge the veracity of that information.
+We need freedom of the press so that the people can have access to information on what is happening, so they can access information from many sources and have faith in that information or at least be able to judge the veracity of that information.

 We need universal education so that people can read the information.
 We also need quality education to ensure people can not only read but can also comprehend what they are reading and what they are hearing.
-Our education is world class but is going through constant change; it needs to be frequently reviewed and improved to maintain our economy and our democracy.
+Our education is still world class but is going through change; it needs to be constantly reviewed and improved to maintain our economy and our democracy.